-Columbus Unpaid Wage Violations Attorneys
+Columbus Ohio Unpaid Wage Lawyers

 It doesn’t matter if your employer meant to withhold your wages or not; when your wages go unpaid, it’s called wage theft.
 It’s important to understand the many ways employers commit wage theft and what you can do about it.
 Learn more below about common types of unpaid wage violations.
-If you are the victim of unpaid wage violations in Ohio, our Columbus unpaid wages attorneys will help you get the wages you earned when they go unpaid by your employer.
+If you are the victim of unpaid wage violations in Ohio, our Columbus Ohio unpaid wages attorneys will help you get the wages you earned when they go unpaid by your employer.

 What are some common forms of wage theft?

 You should be paid promptly at the end of the pay period.
 If your check is held up, that’s an unpaid wage violation.